To the Members

-Disclosures pertaining to remuneration and other details as required under Section197(12) of the Act read with Rule 5(1) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 is annexed as Annexure "K" and "L"to this report.
+Disclosures pertaining to remuneration and other details as required under Section197(12) of the Act read with Rule 5(1) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 is annexed as Annexure "J" to this Report.

-1. No significant or material orders were passed by any Regulator or Court or Tribunalwhich can have an impact on the going concern status and the Company's operations infuture.
-The Hon'ble High Court Bombay vide its Order dated October 30 2015 approved thescheme of amalgamation of IDL Speciality Chemicals Limited (a wholly owned subsidiary ofthe Company) with the Company.
+1) No significant or material orders were passed by any Regulator or Court or Tribunalwhich can have an impact on the going concern status and the Company's operations infuture.

-2. There are no material changes and commitments that have occurred between the end ofthe financial year of the Company and the date of this Report which affects the financialposition of the Company.
+2) There are no material changes and commitments that have occurred between the end ofthe financial year of the Company and the date of this Report which affects the financialposition of the Company.

-3. The Whole-Time Director of the Company does not receive any remuneration orcommission from any of its subsidiaries.
+3) The Managing Director of the Company does not receive any remuneration or commissionfrom any of its subsidiaries.